Valley Bottom Extraction Tool (V-BET)

 The V-BET output is simply an output polygon that represents the extent of the valley bottom for associated stream networks.

-Riparian Vegetation Departure From Historic Condition
+Riparian Vegetation Departure (RVD)

 The Riparian Vegetation Departure from historic condition output is a line network, that is symbolized by default departure (in percent) of existing riparian vegetation cover from modeled historic riparian vegetation cover.